Lady Midnight, a dog looking out at the mountains in Yellowstone National Park, showcasing companionship and pet travel during RV life.

 Here are some tips that I’ve found helpful.
 From personal experience to listening to others, these are just some of the ways you can deal with it.
 What works for one may not work for another, and that’s probably okay.

-Build community on the road
+How to build community on the road

 The first thing you have to do is meet others.
 You can do this simply by forming relationships with fellow campers or joining RV clubs and groups.
 Many RVers connect through organizations like Escapees RV Club/Harvest Hosts, Good Sam Club, or Xscapers (a subgroup of Escapees for working-age RVers).
 These groups host rallies, meetups, and events where you can meet like-minded travelers.
 For example, Escapees organizes “Hangouts” and “Convergences” for socializing and skill-sharing.